example42/example42.github.io/_posts/2018-04-30-puppet_tutorial_part_4.md

       - "zone/%{::zone}.yaml"
       - "common.yaml"

-Where zone may refer to a datacenter or region, the role is the function of the system (as in the roles and profiles pattern), and env is the operational environment or tier of the node.
+Zone may refer to a datacenter or region, the role is the function of the system (as in the roles and profiles pattern), and env is the operational environment or tier of the node.

 All the variables must be top scope, so they are supposed to be set as facts, or defined in the ```site.pp``` or set via an External Node Classifier (ENC) like Puppet enterprise or The Foreman.